pagaslav/flag-me/README.md

 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
+- [GitHub Pages](https://pages.github.com/) was used for hosting the deployed front-end site.
 - [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
 - [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) was used to make and resize images for the website and the
 README file.
 - [ICO Converter](https://www.icoconverter.com/) - for the favicon.
-- [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) - to test responsiveness and generate Lighthouse reports.
+- [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) - was used to debug, to test responsiveness and generate Lighthouse reports.
 - [Google Fonts](https://fonts.google.com/) - to import the site font.
 - [Font Awesome](https://fontawesome.com/) - for all the site icons.
 - [W3C HTML Validator](https://validator.w3.org/) - to test HTML code.